NoXX-Technologies/docs/project-standards/README.md

 - Tools (Slack, GitHub, Figma) can make a project run smoothly or de-rail one just as easily.
 - Tools should avoid duplication of work and solve a specific problem that can't be solved with the existing toolset.
 - If a tool is added to a project, it must be thoroughly documented

+### Version numbers must be visible to the end user
+- This will greatly help in QA and bug reporting.
+Typically, the version, which may be comprised of both a frontend number and backend number, will reside in the footer of the frontend's UI.